 And then I do love a squishy mitten, beanie, scarf, handbag, crochet earring, and one of the absolute favourite things I have ever designed and crocheted is this set of light shades that hang in my kitchen (photo below).
 Crochet can do just about anything…

 I tend to design feminine garments with decorative seams and trims.
 I like to carry a motif through a garment, and botanical elements pop up fairly frequently.
-My Olga Cardigan (published in YARN 6 Bookazine) and my Spider Lace Maxi Dress (pattern currently in development) are good examples of these.
+My Olga Cardigan (published in YARN 6 Bookazine) is a good examples of this.

 I worked full-time as a vet for 14 years.
-After the 2 years in country practice, I switched to small animal practice and completed extra study in sonology and surgery as I liked working with my hands and I can visualise 3D space.
 I was working very long hours with a high surgical load, and was preparing to embark on further study to begin the long path to become a specialist small animal surgeon when circumstances changed.

 My Grandma passed away early in 2011 and I found myself crocheting to grieve.
 Crafting truly is good for the soul.
 I could feel connected to her even though she was gone.
 I made a baby jacket as a gift for a friend, and I started to think about how things go together in a garment, trying a few things out.
 I decided to undertake the International Diploma of Crochet (Part 1), and started competing in the annual CGOA Crochet Design Awards, with some successes that brought me to the attention of Simy Somer at Scheepjes!